What is a P/E Ratio? | Investing for Beginners

 As an investor, understanding how the stock market works before jumping in headfirst is critical.
 Preparation is key when you are planning to use your money to grow your wealth.
 Many investors choose to build their wealth in the stock market with the hope of earning a return on their investment.

-Historically, on average, the stock market has risen at least 10% annually.
+Historically, on average, the stock market has risen 10% annually.
 When stock prices increase, investors can get paid in two ways, capital gains or dividend payouts.
 Before purchasing a stock, it’s important to consider a company’s stock price and assess its profitability.
 One primary stock analysis method that assists investors in knowing if a stock is profitable is the P/E ratio.

 What is a P/E ratio?